-Pro Tip: Before you drill that hole, check to make sure you’re directly over a joist.
+Pro Tip: Before you drill that hole, check to make sure you’re not directly over a joist.
 Your boss won’t be happy about a back charge bill for a new joist to be put in.

 If you happen to be over a floor joist on the tub drain, all you need to do is to offset your waste and overflow beside the joist.
 However, if there is a joist on the center of a shower drain, then it’s time to call back the framers to do their job properly!
 But not before you check the rest of the house for framing issues.